Skip to main content

 Extreme Risk Protection Order

-An Extreme Risk Protection Order (ERPO) prevents individuals at high risk of harming themselves or others from accessing firearms by allowing family, household members, and police to obtain a court order when there is demonstrated evidence that the person poses a significant danger.
-A person with an ERPO cannot purchase or possess guns while the order is in place.
+An Extreme Risk Protection Order (ERPO) prevents individuals at high risk of harming themselves or others from accessing firearms by allowing family, household members, or law enforcement to obtain a court order when there is demonstrated evidence that the person poses a significant danger to themselves or others.
+A person with an ERPO cannot purchase, control, access, or possess guns while the order is in place.

 Visit our ERPO page to learn more about how to recognize when one might be the best course of action, and how to help victims file.